-An organisation's clients or customers respond on a 0-to-10 point rating scale and are categorised as follows:
+Supporters respond on a 0-to-10 point rating scale and are categorised as follows:

-- Promoters (score 9-10) are loyal enthusiasts who will keep engaging and refer others, fuelling growth. - Passives (score 7-8) are satisfied but unenthusiastic stakeholders. - Detractors (score 0-6) are unhappy stakeholders who can impede growth through negative word-of-mouth.
+- Promoters (score 9-10) are loyal enthusiasts who will keep engaging and refer others, fuelling growth. - Passives (score 7-8) are satisfied but unenthusiastic stakeholders who are vulnerable to competitive offerings. - Detractors (score 0-6) are unhappy stakeholders who can damage your brand and impede growth through negative word-of-mouth.